Kesugi Ridge

 Directions:

 Take the Glen Highway north from Anchorage for roughly 50 miles, and follow the bend towards Wasilla.
-Continue west / northwest for a couple hours, past Talkeetna, until Denali State Park is reached.
-Look for the sign for a veteran's memorial (this is where the trail ends).
+Continue north for 2+ hours, past Talkeetna, until Denali State Park is reached.
+Look for a sign for the veteran's memorial (where the trail ends).
 Continue past it for about 15 miles, and you'll find the Little Coal Creek parking lot on the right, where the trail begins.

 Additional Information: